Bogdan-Kotsupey/Continents/README.md

 4. Using react context make it so when you click on any last node it will close all nodes in the tree.

-5. Generate data for your component so it can open to n-th level with m children in each node.
+5. Generate data for your component so it can open to n-th level with m children in each node. (not-complete)

 6. Connect this countries graphql API to your components to display nesting of Continent, Country and Language types